Improved Group Robustness via Classifier Retraining on Independent Splits: Experiments

-\textbf{Adjusting validation dataset size.} Following the setup in JTT and SSA, we vary the size of the validation set (20\%, 10\% and 5\% of the original) to test whether our results still hold in these settings.
+\textbf{Reducing validation split size.} Following the setup in JTT \citep{liu2021jtt} and SSA \citep{nam2022ssa}, we vary the size of the validation split (20\%, 10\% and 5\% of the original) to test whether our results still hold in these settings.
 We consider both the Waterbird and CelebA datasets.
-Note that for this setting, CROIS must be additionally \textit{tuned} to account for the increased difficulty of the reduced group-labels quantity.
-Nevertheless, the smaller examples quantity along with just training the last layer makes the extra tuning not too expensive (details and setup are deferred until Section \ref{sec:very-few-labels}).
-From Table \ref{tab:very-few-group-labels}, we find that CROIS outperforms JTT and SSA on various percentage levels.
+Note that for this setting, our method must be additionally \textit{tuned} to account for the increased difficulty of the reduced group-labels quantity.
+Nevertheless, the smaller examples quantity, along with just training the last layer, makes the extra tuning less expensive (details and setup in Section \ref{sec:very-few-labels}).
+We present our results (along with error bars) in Table \ref{tab:very-few-group-labels}, where our method outperforms JTT and SSA on various percentage levels.